 Drinking copious amounts of oregano tea might upset your stomach, so don’t overdo it.
-But generally all sources I read suggest it safe to drink a cup or two of oregano tea regularly.
+But generally all sources I read suggest it is safe to drink a cup or two of oregano tea regularly.

 Also, pregnant women should not take medicinal amounts of oregano.

 Most scientific studies on oregano or oregano tea do not include human participants.
-That means it’s still not clear the exact ways or reasons oregano can impact human health.
+That means it’s still not clear the exact ways or reasons why oregano can impact human health.

 That said, people have been using oregano medicinally for thousands of years, and people still find it helps with many of their health issues.
 I personally find that oregano tea helps soothe my throat, and tea in general helps me keep my asthma in check.